Privacy policy

 - Data for statistical purposes in accordance with Article 5(1)(e) of the GDPR

-- Registration of participation in Business Academy Copenhagen alumni events
+- Registration of participation in Cphbusiness alumni events

 - Any photo and video recordings / CCTV (when attending events at Business Academy Copenhagen)